 If you want to be able to move around easily and not feel trapped by your bed during sex, read on to learn how we test and what type of mattress might be right for you.

-Assessing how good a mattress might be for sex is very similar to how we test ease of movement.
-The Mattress Clarity reviewers take turns rolling around on top of the mattress and switching sleeping positions.
+A bed’s responsiveness correlates with its ease of movement.
+To test this, Mattress Clarity reviewers take turns rolling around on top of the mattress and switching sleeping positions.
 If it’s easy for them to move around, and they don’t feel like they’re “sinking” into the mattress, then they can assume the mattress works well when getting intimate.

 Which Mattresses are the Best for Sex?